kekse1/kekse1/README.md

 some for inclusion via `source` or `.`).
 Partially also JavaScript's, and atm even one C/C++..

 ### [**`json.js`**](https://github.com/kekse1/json.js/)
-Just started this, since I needed to insert comments in my [**JSON configuration**](https://github.com/kekse1/scripts/#configjs).
+Just started this one, since I needed to insert comments in my [**JSON configuration**](https://github.com/kekse1/scripts/#configjs).

 ### [**`noto-emoji-animation`**](https://github.com/kekse1/noto-emoji-animation/)